-Signatures - Do not use encrypted signatures The department head signature is obtained and if needed the Deputy County Manager of Assistance County Manager signature.
+Signatures - Do not use encrypted signatures The department head signature is obtained and if needed the Deputy County Manager or Assistant County Manager signature.

-The form is then submitted to the Budget Manager for Review and Tracking, and it is recorded so information may be compiled for the Board of County Commissioners Once approved it is then forwarded to the County Manager for signature and upon final signatures will be re-routed back to OMB, fiscal services, and the department.
+The form is then submitted to the Budget Manager for Review and Tracking, and it is recorded so information may be compiled for the Board of County Commissioners

+Once approved it is then forwarded to the County Manager for signature, per County Manager approved procedures and upon final signatures will be re-routed back to OMB, fiscal services, and the department.